Skip to content

 Tx excessive retries:254 Invalid misc:0 Missed beacon:0

-Use the following command to confirm the WI-FI network connection:
+Use the following command to confirm WI-FI network connectivity:

 Bash